MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcribbongallery-class.md

 ```

 ### Parameters
- [in] *bSet*
+*bSet*<br/>
- TRUE to display the ribbon gallery as a drop-down menu button; FALSE to display the contents of the ribbon gallery directly on the ribbon.
+[in] TRUE to display the ribbon gallery as a drop-down menu button; FALSE to display the contents of the ribbon gallery directly on the ribbon.

 ### Remarks